han-xiangyu/han-xiangyu.github.io/_pages/about.md

 Education
 ======
 **University of Pennsylvania, Philadelphia, PA, 2025 (expected)**<br>
-Master of Science in Mechanical Engineering and Applied Science
+Master of Science in Robotics

 **University of Cincinnati, Cincinnati, OH, 2023**<br>
 Bachelor of Science in Mechanical Engineering, Minor in Robotics, Magna cum laude